imgproxy/imgproxy/docs/configuration.md

 You can limit allowed source URLs:

 * `IMGPROXY_ALLOWED_SOURCES`: whitelist of source image URLs prefixes divided by comma.
+Wildcards can be included with `*` to match all characters except `/`.
 When blank, imgproxy allows all source image URLs.
-Example: `s3://,https://example.com/,local://`.
+Example: `s3://,https://*.example.com/,local://`.
 Default: blank.

 **⚠️Warning:** Be careful when using this config to limit source URL hosts, and always add a trailing slash after the host.
 Bad: `http://example.com`, good: `http://example.com/`.
 If you don't add a trailing slash, `http://example.com@baddomain.com` will be an allowed URL but the request will be made to `baddomain.com`.